-Interested in sharing the value of geoscience with federal and/or local lawmakers to help inform public policy decisions?
-Read more about the Geoscience Congressional Visits Days (Geo-CVD) and Geoscience District Visits Days (Geo-DVD).
+Are you interested in sharing the value of geoscience with federal lawmakers to help inform public policy decisions?
+Read more about the Geoscience Congressional Visits Day (Geo-CVD) and Geoscience District Visits Days (Geo-DVD).

-Join us for this two-day event uniting researchers, students, educators, engineers, and industry professionals in Washington, DC, to raise visibility and support for the geosciences!
-The closing date for applications this year is July 31, 2018.
+Join us for this two-day event uniting researchers, students, educators, engineers, and industry professionals to raise visibility and support for the geosciences on Capitol Hill!

-Meet with your representative while they are at home in your district during the Geosciences District Visits Days (Geo-DVD), or make an appointment with their district office staff at any time throughout the year!
+Meet with your representative while they are at home in your district during the Geoscience District Visits Days (Geo-DVD), or make an appointment with their district office staff at any time throughout the year!